-The ARCP process for trainees in less than full-time training should take place at the same frequency as full-time trainees, i.e. at least once per calendar year.
+The ARCP process for trainees in LTFT training should take place at the same frequency as full-time trainees, i.e. at least once per calendar year.
 The ARCP panel should take particular care to consider that progress has been appropriate and that the estimated time for completing the training programme is reviewed.